 Plans to optimize my food preparation.

 Although I’m pretty happy with the set-up above, I am always looking for ways to improve.

-I still want to get into cold soaking more (but probably not during my cold Arctic Circle Trail hike), I am looking for optimization in nutrients (mix of meals, specific vitamins/supplements) and maybe for a more versatile cooking system as I am currently reliant on gas canisters (more details in my post on my cooking gear).
+I still want to get into cold soaking more (but probably not during my cold Arctic Circle Trail hike – see my food plan for the ACT), I am looking for optimization in nutrients (mix of meals, specific vitamins/supplements) and maybe for a more versatile cooking system as I am currently reliant on gas canisters (more details in my post on my cooking gear).